Roger Clarke's Web-Site

 The basic PMM was extended in Clarke (2022), by refining the Data Model notion of Record-Key to distinguish two further concepts: Identifiers as Record-Keys for Identity-Records (corresponding to Virtual Things in the Real World), and Entifiers as Record-Keys for Entities (corresponding to Physical Things).

 This leads to distinctions between Identification processes, which involve the provision or acquisition of an Identifier, and Entification processes, for which an Entifier is needed.
+In circumstances in which a reference may be to either an Identifier of an Identity, or an Entifier of an Entity, the short term Id/Entifier is used.
 The acquired Id/Entifier can then be used as the Record-Key for a new Data-Record, or as the means whereby the Id/Entity can be associated with a particular, already-existing Id/Entity-Record.
-The terms Entifier and Entification are uncommon, but have been used by the author in refereed literature since Clarke (2002) and applied in over 30 articles within the Google Scholar catchment, which together have over 500 citations.
+The terms Entifier and Entification are uncommon, but have been used by the author in refereed literature since Clarke (2002a) and applied in over 30 articles within the Google Scholar catchment, which together have over 500 citations.
 Key terms are defined in Figure 5B.

 Figure 5B: Terms Relating to Id/Entifiers and Id/Entification